-'Road to Lipulekh within our terrority,' says India on Nepal's objections
+'Road to Lipulekh within our territory,' says India on Nepal's objections

 New Delhi, May 09: India on Saturday, said the road that was opened for use by pilgrims of the Kailash Mansarovar Yatra lies well within Indian territory.